Cervical Myelopathy : Symptoms and Warning Signs to Act On

 Unlike a pinched nerve or general neck pain, cervical myelopathy affects the spinal cord itself — the most critical structure in the entire spine.
 Once the spinal cord is damaged, the consequences can be irreversible.
 This is what makes cervical myelopathy the most serious of all degenerative spinal conditions.

-Symptoms: Why It Is So Often Missed
+Symptoms: Why Cervical Myelopathy Is So Often Missed

 One of the most dangerous aspects of cervical myelopathy is that pain is not a dominant symptom — especially in the early stages.
 Patients often experience: